xyflow/react-flow-docs/docs/guides/migrate-to-v10.md

 ### 3. ~~Redux~~ - Zustand

-We switched our state management library from Redux to Zustand.
-With this change we removed ~300LOC from our state related code :) The internal store and actions were not documented, but a lot of you used them.
-If you still need access, you can use the `useStore` hook:
+We switched our state management library from Redux to [Zustand](https://github.com/pmndrs/zustand).
+With this change we could remove about 300LOC from our state related code.
+If you need to access the internal store, you can use the [`useStore` hook](/docs/api/hooks/use-store):

 #### Old API